Anti-Social Behaviour (ASB,) neighbour disputes and harassment can take many forms.

 If you are the victim of ASB or harrassment, the Victim Care and Advice Service (VCAS) can provide support to help you cope and recover.

-Community Trigger is a legal process, which you can use to ask agencies to review responses to reported anti-social behaviour or hate crimes.
+Community Trigger is a legal process.
+It can be used to ask agencies to review responses to reported anti-social behaviour or hate crimes.

 As a result, the trigger is designed to empower victims and bring agencies together to deal with some of the most persistent and complex cases.